 It's nice to meet you.
 I'm Megan DeBell, MD.

 In looking for answers for my own chronic pain, I quickly stumped mainstream medical professionals.
 As I went from practitioner to practitioner (even getting on a plane a few times) what I wanted the most has been a professional to support and guide me as I continued to look for solutions.

 I am that professional.
 I will accompany, guide, and support you as we work together to understand your symptoms and find solutions.
 I want you to feel better.

 I consider myself a medical detective.
 I put together clues that might not seem connected to give you a clear picture of your health, and help you understand what you can do to care for yourself.

-My consultations in functional and integrative medicine are backed up by over twelve years as a medical doctor.
+My consultations in functional and integrative medicine are backed up by over fifteen years as a medical doctor.
 (My undergraduate degree is from Stanford University, my medical degree from the University of Arizona, and I did my residency in Family Medicine at Swedish Medical Center.)
 In my years of trying to care for chronic disease in a regular medical practice, I was frustrated by watching patients get sicker despite taking their medications.
 My curiosity drove me to seek out answers and information about the deeper causes of disease and find a different model to care for patients.